pranitha-chowdary/GigGuard-AI/README.md

 ---

 ##  5. Deployment Strategy: Why Mobile?
-We are deploying GigGuard-AI as a **Cross-Platform Mobile Application** with the following technical justifications:
+We are deploying AASARA AI as a **Cross-Platform Mobile Application** with the following technical justifications:
 * **Background Telemetry:** Mobile native APIs provide the continuous background GPS tracking required to validate that a worker was actively working in a disrupted zone.
 * **Fraud Prevention:** Native device security (biometrics, secure enclaves) makes GPS spoofing significantly harder compared to web browsers.
 * **Zero-Touch UX:** Push notifications allow us to instantly alert drivers of impending weather risks and confirm automatic payouts without requiring them to open a browser window while on their bikes.